jethornton/flexgui/docs_flex/source/spindle.rst

 0-7 so replace the `n` with the number of the spindle you want to override.

 See the Status Labels above for spindle override status labels.

-If you just have one spindle you can use either the Multiple Spindle Override with n being 0 or the Single Spindle Override.

-.. csv-table:: **Single Spindle Override**
-   :width: 100%
-   :align: center
-   :widths: 30 30 40

-	**Control Function**, **Object Type**, **Object Name**
-	Spindle Override, QSlider, spindle_override_sl